cafemedia/slickstream-wp-plugin/svn/trunk/readme.txt

 Yes we do.
 Our underlying recommendation technology is not English-specific, and we have already localized the Engagement Suite for German, Portuguese, Spanish, Dutch, French, Norwegian, Swedish, Croatian, Russian, Danish, Arabic, Hebrew, Japanese and more.
 [Reach out to us](https://www.slickstream.com/contact) and we can confirm if we support your language too.

 = Where can I learn more about Slickstream? =
-You can find more information about Slickstream here on Slickstream.com.
+You can find more information about Slickstream at our website: [https://slickstream.com](https://slickstream.com).

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/a5ba44ba-8ef4-4d10-a395-b0589af7d09e)

 == Installation ==